Just Imagine Things We Know

 Just Imagine Things We Know (Russian: Просто представь что мы знаем, translit.
-Prosto Predstav' Chto Mi Znaem) is a Russian anthology television series about the inner workings of Moscow media industry directed and primary written by Roman Volobuev, that premiered on KinoPoisk streaming service on September 24, 2020.
-In March 2021, the series was renewed for a second season.
+Prosto Predstav' Chto Mi Znaem) is a Russian television miniseries about the inner workings of Moscow media industry directed and primary written by Roman Volobuev, that premiered on KinoPoisk streaming service on September 24, 2020.
+Initially planned as an anthology series, it was renewed for a second season in 2021.
+Season 2 was written but never produced as a result of director being blacklisted for opposing Russian Invasion of Ukraine and eventually emigrating from Russia.

 Premise

 5 years after surviving an assassination attempt and fleeing with his family to UK a veteran investigative journalist Evgeny Malyshev returns to Moscow to find Russian media stifled by censorship and himself effectively blacklisted.
 Unable to find work he's forced to join a guerrilla news operation run on a banned Telegram messenger by three 20-something clueless tabloid reporters.

 Production

 Background

-The show was inspired by a recent trend among Russia’s news outlets to migratе to alternative platforms to avoid censorship and is loosely based on a real-life story behind founding of Mash one of Russia’s most popular Telegram channels that currently boasts more than 895 000 subscribers.
+The show was inspired by a recent trend among Russia's news outlets to migratе to alternative platforms to avoid censorship and is loosely based on a real-life story behind founding of Mash one of Russia's most popular Telegram channels that currently boasts more than 895 000 subscribers.